codacy/docs/docs/organizations/using-coding-standards.md

 ## Configuring a coding standard using advanced settings {: id="advanced-settings"}

-If you need more control when [creating a new coding standard](#creating), use the advanced settings to more precisely define the tools and code patterns that the coding standard should use.
-You can access the advanced settings from the creation wizard by clicking **Advanced settings** on the group sensitivity step.
+If you need more control when [creating a new coding standard](#creating), click **Advanced settings** to more precisely define the tools and code patterns that the coding standard should use.
 When editing an existing coding standard, the advanced settings are the default view.

 To configure a coding standard using advanced settings:

-1. Select the programming languages that the new coding standard should cover.
+1. Select the programming languages that the new coding standard should include.

     !!! important
         The coding standard will only control tools that can analyze one or more of the languages selected in this step.